 We’ve hit that point in the winter.
-The season’s biting chill is no longer a nice excuse to stay indoors, and while the fire in the fireplace is raging and you have the heat cranked to help warm your bones, the temperature extremes between indoors and out are doing nothing good for your skin.
+The season’s biting chill is no longer a nice excuse to stay indoors.
+And while the fire in the fireplace is raging, you have the heat cranked to help warm your bones, and you’ve got herbs steeping for tea, the temperature extremes between indoors and out are doing nothing good for your skin.
 In fact, your skin is probably downright parched.

 Cold winter winds and low indoor humidity can wreak havoc on your skin, making it feel itchy, red, chapped or flakey.
 During the time you’re not spending in the garden, why not cultivate a little love for your body’s largest organ?
 In fact, some of your garden friends can help.
 There’s a whole host of herbs that can soothe and nourish your skin when winter takes its toll.
 Here are a few to try.

 Calendula (pictured above) is a go-to herb for any skin condition.
 It’s soothing with vulnerary properties that can even help heal some of the worst cracked or chapped hands and lips that have braved the winter elements.
 You’d be wise to keep a calendula-infused oil on hand in any season, and winter is no exception.
 Use it by itself or in combination with other skin-soothing herbs to make a lip balm, salve, body butter or lotion, and apply it daily.

 2. Chamomile (Chamomilla recutita)

 The herb known for inducing a relaxing sleep is often overlooked for its skin-soothing benefits.
 When applied externally, it can help with itchy skin and even help heal wounds.
 Use it like you would calendula for the skin—you can even combine the two.